huntdatacenter/docs/docs/system-status.md

 # System status

 ::: warning Selected storage volumes
-**2024-07-06 08:26** - Selected storage volumes went into read-only state last night.
-We will contact affected labs and start the revert to read-write state first thing Monday morning.
-No data is lost.
+**2024-09-16 11:30** - Selected storage volumes on Cloud2 are experiencing long latency and unpredictable performance.
+This might unresponsive labs.
+We are investigating.
 :::

 We monitor HUNT Cloud.
 Updates will be posted here if there is any service or performance interruption.

 ### Latest system updates

+[..]

+**2024-07-06 08:26** - Selected storage volumes went into read-only state last night.
+We will contact affected labs and start the revert to read-write state first thing Monday morning.
+No data is lost.

 [..]